pkkmi/version-2.0-frontend/README.md

 If you're having issues with MongoDB connectivity:

 1. **Check Connection String Format**:
-   - Ensure the MongoDB URI includes `?authSource=admin`
    - Verify the database name is included in the URI

-2. **Try Internal vs External URLs**:
-   - Internal: `mongodb://user:pass@mongodb.railway.internal:27017/dbname?authSource=admin`
-   - External: `mongodb://user:pass@metro.proxy.rlwy.net:port/dbname?authSource=admin`

-3. **Check Logs for Specific Errors**:
+2. **Check Logs for Specific Errors**:
    - "Authentication failed" - Check credentials
    - "Connection reset by peer" - Network connectivity issues
-   - "Cannot connect to MongoDB" - Check MongoDB service status
+   - "Cannot connect to MongoDB" - Check MongoDB Atlas service status

-4. **Verify Environment Variables**:
+3. **Verify Environment Variables**:
-   - `MONGO_URI` - Primary connection string
+   - `MONGO_URI` - Connection string
-   - `MONGO_EXTERNAL_URI` - Backup connection string
    - `MONGO_TIMEOUT` - Connection timeout in seconds

-5. **Check MongoDB Service**:
+4. **Check MongoDB Atlas Service**:
-   - Verify MongoDB service is running in Railway
+   - Verify MongoDB Atlas service is running
-   - Check for any restarts or network issues
+   - Check for any service outages

-6. **Other MongoDB Troubleshooting**:
+5. **Other MongoDB Troubleshooting**:
-   - Try connecting with MongoDB Compass using the external URL
+   - Try connecting with MongoDB Compass using the connection string
    - Run `mongosh` command with the MongoDB URL to test direct connectivity
-   - Check Railway logs for MongoDB service

 ## Security Notes